Take It Away (Paul McCartney song)

 "Take It Away" is a single by the English musician Paul McCartney from his third solo studio album Tug of War (1982).
-The single spent sixteen weeks on the Billboard Hot 100 singles chart, reaching #10 and spending five consecutive weeks at that position.
+The single spent sixteen weeks on the US Billboard Hot 100 singles chart, reaching #10 and spending five consecutive weeks at that position.
 It reached #15 in the UK.
 The music video, directed by John Mackenzie, features former Beatles drummer Ringo Starr, long-time producer George Martin, and songwriting collaborator Eric Stewart, all of whom played on the track, as well as actor John Hurt, Linda McCartney and Barbara Bach.

 Although there is a segue from "Tug of War" into this song on the album, the single version instead starts cleanly but fades out earlier at the end.